 Developing an instant connection, the pair moved up through the levels, winning ribbons, championships, and accolades from Saugerties through Devon and Blainville along their way to Grand Prix.

 In 2010, Belinda and Anton had an incredible competition season in Wellington, Florida where they earned their first Grand Prix Special score over 70%.
 Belinda was once again chosen as a Canadian Team member, this time for the 2010 World Equestrian Games.

 In 2011, Anton suffered what was feared to be a career-ending injury.
-It was a devastating blow for Belinda who had formed an amazing connection with him.
-After a year of various treatments and pasture rest for Anton with only modest recovery, Belinda had become very discouraged.
+It was a devastating blow for Belinda who had formed an amazing working relationship with him.
+After a year of various treatments and a long period of pasture rest for Anton with only modest recovery, Belinda had become very discouraged.
 Paul Wood, his message therapist, recommended that she begin walking him under saddle to encourage him.
-Then Dr. Usha Knabe then began a new approach to treat Anton’s discomfort.
+Then Dr. Usha Knabe began a new approach to treat Anton’s discomfort.
 To Belinda’s joy and amazement, the treatments, herbs, and routine Dr. Knabe prescribed were successful and Anton returned to the competition ring in 2013.

 They resumed where they had left off: improving their scores through the winter season in Wellington and representing Team Canada at the World Equestrian Games in Caen where she finished in the top 25 individually.